upnplib/upnplib/docs/README.md

     // * make blocking succeeds

 ## Visibility support
-C++ provides Visibility Support as powerful optimization.
+Visibility Support provides a powerful optimization.
 We use it as described at the [GCC Wiki - Visibility](https://gcc.gnu.org/wiki/Visibility).
 It only belongs to shared libraries.
 Here in short the needed steps configured for this library:
 - Enable Visibility Support on the whole project:

     set(CMAKE_CXX_VISIBILITY_PRESET hidden)